 - You can verify the correctness of your record using our free DMARC record lookup tool after configuring it for your domain

 How to Fix “DMARC Quarantine/Reject Policy Not Enabled”

-When you get a warning of “DMARC Quarantine/Reject policy not enabled” or sometimes just “DMARC policy not enabled” or “ No DMARC protection” that simply indicates to your domain is configured with a DMARC policy of none that allows monitoring only.
+When you get a warning of “DMARC Quarantine/Reject policy not enabled” or sometimes just “DMARC policy not enabled” or “ No DMARC protection” that simply indicates that your domain is configured with a DMARC policy of “none” that allows monitoring only.

 If you are just starting out on your email authentication journey, and you want to monitor your domains and email flow to ensure smooth email delivery, then we recommend you start off with a DMARC policy of none.
 However, a none policy offers zero protection against spoofing, and hence you will come across the frequent prompt: “DMARC policy not enabled”, where you are reminded that your domain isn’t adequately protected against abuse and impersonation.

-In order to fix this, all your need to do is modify the policy mechanism (p) in your DMARC record from p=none to p=reject/quarantine, and thereby shift to DMARC enforcement.
+In order to fix this, all you need to do is modify the policy mechanism (p) in your DMARC record from p=none to p=reject/quarantine, thereby shifting to DMARC enforcement.
 If your DMARC record was previously:

 Your optimized DMARC record will be:

 Fixing “DMARC Policy Not Enabled Cloudflare” Error